SteamInputWiki/SteamInputWiki/chapter-2/02b13_flick_stick.md

 * Face Button Cluster
 * Directional Pad

+NOTE: When applied to a Face Button Cluster or Directional Pad, only 90 and 180 degree Flicks will be possible and smoothly turning will not be possible.

 ## Flick Stick Settings

 With the exception of one setting (which will be at the end of this list), all Input Devices share the same settings for this Input Style.